sergeiissaev/net_worth/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 A free, open-source tool to track your net worth at any moment and across time.
-Rather than signing in and checking numerous brokerages, exchanges, etc. you can easily and reliably track and visualize your complete net worth at any moment.
+No more signing in separately and checking various brokerages, exchanges, etc. Now, you can easily and reliably track and visualize your complete net worth at any moment.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>